 NYIT students who want to attend other institutions in the United States or abroad for a semester may be able to use Federal Financial Aid under a consortium agreement.
 Students must be approved by their respective academic department prior to attending another institution for the semester(s).

 At least four weeks prior to the start of the semester(s), students must contact the Office of Financial Aid to:

 - a.
-Insure they have a valid FAFSA on file at NYIT (using Title IV code 002782) - b.
-Complete Consortium Agreement form - c.
-Submit documentation of the cost of attendance from the institution to be attended - d.
-Submit Verification of Enrollment (Course Registration) from the institution to be attended - e.
-Submit Contact information from the institution to be attended

-- f.
-Submit NYIT academic department's approval (Permission to Enroll) - g.
-Students must also submit the completed "Permission To Take Courses At Another College" form with all the appropriate signatures (This form may be obtained from the Registrar's Office)
+Ensure they have a valid FAFSA on file at NYIT (using Title IV code 002782). - b.
+Ensure the institution they plan to attend is Title IV eligible, and is willing to participate in a Consortium Agreement. - c.
+Complete Consortium Agreement form. - d.
+Submit documentation of the cost of attendance from the institution to be attended. - e.
+Submit Verification of Enrollment (Course Registration) from the institution to be attended. - f.
+Submit Contact information from the institution to be attended. - g.
+Submit NYIT academic department's approval (Permission to Enroll). - h.
+Students must also submit the completed "Permission To Take Courses At Another College" form with all the appropriate signatures (This form may be obtained from the Registrar's Office).

-Ref: 2013-14 FSA Handbook, Vol. 2, Ch.
+Reference: 2015-16 FSA Handbook, Vol. 2, Ch.
 2, p.
-2-23, School Eligibility and Operations, (34 CFR 668.5)
+2-25, School Eligibility and Operations, (34 CFR 668.39 and CFR 668.50)